burkisilin/RoofStacks_API_Test_Case/README.md

 Day 5: "Update User Info" test cases & automation completed.
 README.md file edited.<br />

 ## Introduction & Project Structure
+All the test data sets for test cases are included in ./config/test_datas.py file.
+For some endpoints, request body has generated dynamically with given parameters.
+Test scripts are located in /tests/test_api.py

 ## Setup & Run